Maintenance of Accounts and Records under GST India

-Section 42 of GST India deals with Maintenance of accounts and records and Section 43 of GST India deals with the period “of retention of accounts and records.
+Section 42 Deals with the maintenance of accounts and records under GST in India and Section 43 of GST India deals with the period “of retention of accounts and records.

 Section 42 of GST law India deals with Maintenance of accounts and records: